College Admission Essay Advice from Collegewise

 5. Parents, steer clear of the essays.

-Parents are often the worst judges of their kids’ essays for the best of reasons—you love your student too much to be an impartial observer (the American Medical Association’s “Code of Medical Ethics” advises against doctors treating their own children for similar reasons).
+Parents are often the worst judges of their kids’ college admission essay for the best of reasons—you love your student too much to be an impartial observer (the American Medical Association’s “Code of Medical Ethics” advises against doctors treating their own children for similar reasons).
 Colleges want to read the stories from the perspective of the teens who experienced them.
 And it was always obvious to me and to my colleagues when too many of the ideas came from Mom or Dad.

 Kevin founded Collegewise in 1999 and did all the counseling himself for the first 18 months.
 He is the author of If the U Fits: Expert Advice on Finding the Right College and Getting Accepted, and pens at least one entry every day on the Collegewise blog.
 A graduate of UC Irvine with majors in English and history where he answered, “What will you do with THOSE majors?” approximately 783 times, Kevin also has a college counseling certificate from UCLA.